tc39/proposal-import-attributes/README.md

 #### WebAssembly

-In the context of the [WebAssembly/ESM integration proposal](https://github.com/webassembly/esm-integration): for imports of other module types from within a WebAssembly module, this proposal would introduce a new custom section (named `importassertions`) that will annotate with assertions each imported module (which is listed in the import section).
+In the context of the [WebAssembly/ESM integration proposal](https://github.com/webassembly/esm-integration): for imports of other module types from within a WebAssembly module, this proposal would introduce a new custom section (named `importattributes`) that will annotate with attributes each imported module (which is listed in the import section).

 ## Proposed semantics and interoperability

-This proposal does not specify behavior for any particular assertion key or value.
+This proposal does not specify behavior for any particular attribute key or value.
 The [JSON modules proposal](https://github.com/tc39/proposal-json-modules) will specify that `type: "json"` must be interpreted as a JSON module, and will specify common semantics for doing so.
 It is expected the `type` attribute will be leveraged to support additional module types in future TC39 proposals as well as by hosts.
 HTML and CSS modules are under consideration, and these may use similar explicit `type` syntax when imported.

-Assertions in addition  than `type` may also be introduced for purposes not yet foreseen.
+Attributes in addition  than `type` may also be introduced for purposes not yet foreseen.

-JavaScript implementations are encouraged to reject assertions and type values which are not implemented in their environment (rather than ignoring them).
-This is to allow for maximal flexibility in the design space in the future--in particular, it enables new import assertions to be defined which change the interpretation of a module, without breaking backwards-compatibility.
+JavaScript implementations are encouraged to reject attributes and type values which are not implemented in their environment (rather than ignoring them).
+This is to allow for maximal flexibility in the design space in the future--in particular, it enables new import attributes to be defined which change the interpretation of a module, without breaking backwards-compatibility.

 ## FAQ